Retro-Devils/Sega-Model-3-PI-4/README.md

-We took his emu made for pi 4 added Lightgun support and reuploaded to new server as backup.
+We took his emu and config files optimized for pi 4 added Lightgun support and reuploaded to new server as backup.

 ## Install